valvze/valvze.github.io/gringotts.md

 </p>

 <p>
-In the end, I decided to take advantage of the 12 TB worth of drives I had and put them to use in spare office desktop I had laying around that I fondly named "Gringotts" - credit to my friend Joju for the inspiration.
+In the end, I decided to take advantage of the 12 TB worth of drives I had and put them to use in spare office desktop that I fondly named "Gringotts" - credit to my friend Joju for the inspiration.
 </p>

 <h2 id="content">Gringotts' Hardware</h2>